Garage Door Openers Review

 Chances are, you don't think much about your garage door opener unless it is overly loud or giving you problems.
 Garage door openers have become a standard convenience since their invention in the 1920s, but it wasn't until the mid-1980s that they became a staple in garages across the country.
 Today, garage door openers are readily available at retail hardware stores like Home Depot or Lowe's, and you can even purchase them online from sites like Amazon.com and have them delivered to your doorstep.

-Garage door openers have improved greatly over the past nine decades, with the best improvements made in safety and noise reduction.
+Garage door openers have improved greatly over the past nine decades, with the best improvements made in safety features and noise reduction.
 There was a time when the room above or next to the garage was a no-sleep zone.
 Garage door openers were so noisy and clunky they disrupted everything around them.
 The latest units, highlighted in our garage door opener reviews, are smooth operators – practically silent – and very easy to install and use.
 In our comparison, you can find reviews of the best garage door openers available as well as articles about garage door openers.
-A Craftsman garage door opener and a Genie garage door opener are other notable models in our lineup.
-While they didn’t make our top three, they are affordable, high functioning options that are worth a serious look.

 Choosing the Best Garage Door Openers